shelfwise/pyparams/README.md

 import modules.augmentation.default_augmentation as augmentation_module
 ```

-All parameters included in these imports will appear in final `config.yml` file.
+All parameters included in these imports will appear in the final `config.yml` file.

-## Importing parametrized modules example:
+## Importing parametrized modules example

 Lets say we have library of python files which
 are parametrized with PyParams.
 The code for this example
 can be found in `resources/examples/modules`.
 For example our
-main.py may look like:
+`main.py` may look like this:

 ```python
 from pyparams import *